top of page

 Personal Manufacturing

-The term personal manufacturing encapsulates the shift from industrially mass produced consumer goods, distributed from factory to users via retailers, to the emergence of goods produced by the end user for self consumption and satisfaction.
-Personal manufacturing takes advantage of digital technologies to both distribute and produce goods by digitally encoding them as files that are easily shared and precisely reproduced through sophisticated computer aided manufacturing devices like CNC mills, laser cutters, circuit board plotters, and additive manufacturing machines, commonly referred to as 3D printers or rapid prototypers.
+The term "personal manufacturing" encapsulates the transition from industrial mass production of consumer goods, distributed from factories to users via retailers, to the emergence of goods produced by end users for self-consumption and satisfaction.
+Personal manufacturing leverages digital technologies to both distribute and produce goods, encoding them as digital files that are easily shared and precisely reproduced through advanced computer-aided manufacturing devices such as CNC mills, laser cutters, circuit board plotters, and additive manufacturing machines, commonly referred to as 3D printers or rapid prototypers.

-The inherent free distribution of these goods promotes the collaborative development that drives open source hardware philosophy for peer production.
-Complex goods designed through this philosophy make use of widely available of-the-shelf components to be assembled into an end product.
-This has given a platform for standardized electronic components, like Arduino and Raspberry Pi, and online 3D model repositories, like Thingiverse and the NIH 3D print exchange, to gain popularity.
+The inherent free distribution of these goods fosters collaborative development, driving the open-source hardware philosophy for peer production.
+Complex goods designed through this philosophy utilize widely available off-the-shelf components for assembly into end products.
+This paradigm has facilitated the rise in popularity of standardized electronic components, such as Arduino and Raspberry Pi, as well as online 3D model repositories, including Thingiverse and the NIH 3D print exchange.

 RepRap 3D Printer